 Other reasons for SR-22 insurance include court-ordered child support, accumulating too many points (tickets) on your driver’s license, driving under the influence of alcohol or drugs, driving without a license or driving with a suspended license.
 SR-22 insurance can be purchased whether you have a vehicle or not, and it can even be endorsed to a motorcycle policy in most states.

 After license reinstatement, most states require you to keep SR22 insurance in force for 1-3 years without lapse or cancellation.
 The certificate is monitored by the issuing insurance provider, and must notify the state DMV immediately of a lapse or cancellation.
 If the policy lapses, it results in a repeat license suspension.

 A common misconception we hear from people is that they don’t need to continue the insurance if they sell their car.
 You have to still maintain the SR22 policy without lapse for the time the state requires it.
 If you sell your car, you’ll need to contact your insurance provider to convert your policy from an owner-operator policy to a non owner policy with an SR-22 filing attached.
 Not every insurance company is capable of making this conversion if they don’t offer non owner SR22 filings.
 So to avoid a lapse in your required coverage, you’ll need to contact a company that can make the switch between an owner and non owner policy.

-When you ask, ”What is SR22 Insurance?” call UltraCar Insurance for the answers.
+When you ask, “What is SR22 Insurance?” call UltraCar Insurance for answers.
 Our agents are licensed in 33 states, and specialize in filing these certificates for individuals, automobiles, motorcycles and commercial vehicles.
 Get a no obligation SR22 insurance quote by phone, contact us online or start a quote right now by clicking the button above.